cncf/tag-security/README.md

 - Andrew Martin ([@sublimino](https://github.com/sublimino)),
   ControlPlane [Chair term: 3/17/2022 - 3/17/2024]

 ### Working groups

-The TAG has various working groups that focus on specific areas.
-Most community activity is organized by these working groups and our weekly community-wide meetings.
-These working groups provide an avenue for discussion, engagement, and sometimes publications with key stakeholders, although each may operate differently depending on their needs and workflows.
-Each working group is run by a lead who is responsible for the logistics of running the meeting and for ensuring the group reaches consensus on any issues raised.
-Each group's materials, including reports, white papers, documents, and reference architectures, can be found in the /community directory of this repository.
+The TAG's working groups focus on specific areas and organize most community activities, including weekly meetings.
+These groups facilitate discussions, engagement, and publications with key stakeholders, operating differently based on their needs.
+Each group, led by a responsible leader, reaches consensus on issues and manages logistics.
+All materials, such as reports, white papers, documents, and reference architectures, are in the repository's /community directory.

 | Project | Leads |
 |---------------------------------|---------------------------------------------|